-John Krasinski's Details On The 'A Quiet Place' Sequel Already Have Me Shaking In My Seat
+John Krasinski Revealed Details On The 'A Quiet Place' Sequel & I'm Already Shaking

 No one would have guessed that a horror film starring Emily Blunt and John Krasinski would be a breakout hit of the year, but A Quiet Place has exceeded everyone's initial expectations.
 Paramount Pictures CEO Jim Gianopulos has even confirmed that a sequel for the film will officially happen, and while it may be awhile before we have any legit details about the new project, there are still some hints out there.
 John Krasinski has revealed details on A Quiet Place sequel, and I'm already shaking in my seat.

 Krasinski admitted in an interview with Deadline that he never expected moviegoers to love the film as much as they do.
 He's particularly perplexed about why so many people want to interact with the film's world, which introduces a noise-sensitive society that requires the main characters to live in complete silence.
 It definitely doesn't sound appealing, and Krasinski and I agree on being a little confused about people's wish to be A Quiet Place characters.
 He told Deadline: